 Former Royal Marine Commando, Everest summiteer, expeditioner and general all-round outdoor survival expert Dave Pearce has travelled the globe over the years visiting some of the most inhospitable environments on earth.
 His incredible survival skills are based on ‘having been there and done it’, which makes him an ideal candidate to speak at WEMski about his own real-life experiences including working with Bear Grylls, Bruce Parry and President Obama.

-It was during this expedition in May 2003 to Kangchenjunga that David became part of what is thought to be the highest ever mountain rescue in the world.
-Within minutes of reaching the summit, both David and his Sherpa, Chring Dorje had to begin their descent to help two climbers from another expedition who became stuck due to injuries and prevailing weather conditions.
-David subsequently received a military commendation and the BBC’s Outstanding Overseas Achievement Award for his part in this major rescue operation.
+It was during this expedition in May 2003 to Kangchenjunga that Dave became part of what is thought to be the highest ever mountain rescue in the world.
+Within minutes of reaching the summit, both Dave and his Sherpa, Chring Dorje had to begin their descent to help two climbers from another expedition who became stuck due to injuries and prevailing weather conditions.
+Dave subsequently received a military commendation and the BBC’s Outstanding Overseas Achievement Award for his part in this major rescue operation.

-We are thrilled to welcome David to our WEMski faculty and to give you a little taste of what David will be talking about at WEMski, we asked him these three questions…
+We are thrilled to welcome Dave Pearce to our WEMski faculty and to give you a little taste of what Dave will be talking about at WEMski, we asked him these three questions…

 Q. What skills would you say are vital in an extreme and challenging environment?